carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 ====================

-Clang supports additional attributes to enable checking type safety properties that can't be enforced by C type system.
-Usecases include:
+Clang supports additional attributes to enable checking type safety properties that can't be enforced by the C type system.
+Use cases include:

-* MPI library implementations, where these attributes enable checking that buffer type matches the passed ``MPI_Datatype``;
+* MPI library implementations, where these attributes enable checking that the buffer type matches the passed ``MPI_Datatype``;
-* for HDF5 library there is a similar usecase as MPI;
+* for HDF5 library there is a similar use case to MPI;
 * checking types of variadic functions' arguments for functions like ``fcntl()`` and ``ioctl()``.